Need a Replacement Needle?

 Did your or someone else's progeny destroy your stylus?
 Fear not, this is not at all uncommon.
 In fact it is so common that you may consider your child as part of an elite squad of stylus destroyers.
 To commemorate the tears of both despair and joy (from having a budding music lover in the clan) we have a created a celebratory star for the youngster to wear with pride.
 Simply click on the image to enlarge, save to your desktop and print.

 BUT 90% of home HI-FI turntables have a removable headshell and 90% of those have a standard "universal" collar fitting, which means that in most cases you can easily remove the entire headshell assembly to replace the needle OR the entire cartridge.
-The all look slightly different so the below images are simple guides.
+All carts and needles look slightly different so the below images are simple guides.

 Standard Half-Inch Mount Headshell Assembly